Who are you?

 What do you write?

 My first love is Fantasy literature.
-I have created my own fantasy world called Lugon, and the first novel (Truth Unearthed), is available now on Kindle, Apple Books, and Nook (hardcopies coming in early 2019).
+I have created my own fantasy world called Lugon, and the first novel (Truth Unearthed), is available now in hardback from Barnes & Noble, Amazon, and local bookstores (though you may have to ask yours to order you one from their catalog if they aren’t carrying it on the shelf), as well as digitally on Kindle, Apple Books, Nook, and Kobo.
+Signed copies available at https://talesoflugon.com/shop.
 The second novel (and direct sequel) is already underway.
 Finally, I have also put together a very detailed outline for a stand alone Sci-Fi novel that I hope to start soon.

 I do not consider myself a poet.
 Still, I’ll occasionally throw some rhymes together and share them.
 Poetry an art that has always eluded me.
 The ability to use rhythm and effectively share a vision through abstract phrasing is a rare gift.
 Combine that with the fact that I don’t even agree with the ideas concerning poetry that are en vogue currently, nobody in that world would ever say my rhyming even resembles poetry.
 That’s fine.
 The lack of quality is why I post them on here for free for the enjoyment of any that may find them amusing instead of asking people to support me in the endeavor.